BU-CLOUD-F20/Interactive_Web_Visualization/README.md

 - A clean and intuitive visualization of the collaboration network between affiliates within the Hariri Institute

   - Nodes in the visualization are the affiliates
-  - Edges that connect the nodes are primarily the number of collborations
+  - Edges that connect the nodes are primarily the number of collaborations
   - A search/filter function to allow more granularity
   - The network visualization will be dynamic (i.e. clicking on a node displays its connections clearly to the user)
   - Links to academic works will be included, when possible